 We know this from our own experience.
-Advanced is one of the UK's largest providers of business software and services with a £220m turnover, employing 2,000 people and serving 20,000 customers.
-We are undergoing what is perhaps the largest digital transformation of any UK company - and at its heart is a single, integrated Cloud-based information system.
+Advanced is one of the UK's largest providers of business software and services.
+We have undergone what is perhaps the largest digital transformation of any UK company - and at its heart is a single, integrated Cloud-based information system.

 We are using our experience to take a similar approach to help our customers' journey through the Cloud.
 We work in partnership with them, advise them, and offer them choices in the way they move to the Cloud - and how it can best enable them to grow, innovate and prosper.
-Ultimately, we help organisations transition to the Cloud in the right time and in the right way.
+Ultimately, we help organisations that want to reimagine their business to transition to the Cloud in the right time and in the right way.